Dolybim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script adds some permissions to owner, grp owner and somepermissions to other users
+This script copies the mode of olleh file to hello file